ray-project/ray/doc/source/workflows/concepts.rst

 .. warning::

-  Ray Workflow is available as **alpha** in Ray 2.0+.
+  Ray Workflows is available as **alpha** in Ray 2.0+.
 Expect rough corners and for its APIs and storage format to change.
 Please file feature requests and bug reports on GitHub Issues or join the discussion on the `Ray Slack <https://forms.gle/9TSdDYUgxYs8SA9e8>`__.

-Ray Workflow provides high-performance, *durable* application workflows using Ray tasks as the underlying execution engine.
+Ray Workflows provides high-performance, *durable* application workflows using Ray tasks as the underlying execution engine.
 It's supposed to be used to orchestrate Ray apps so that the failed Ray jobs can resume from the place where they failed without recomputing.